Jean-Francois van Dahl

-Jean-françois van Dahl (may 27, Antwerp 1764 – 20 March 1840 Paris) fFrench painter and lithographer of Flemish origin.
-First studied architecture at the Antwerp Academy from 1776, despite his early passion for painting.
+and lithographer.
+He first studied architecture at the Antwerp Academy from 1776, despite his early passion for painting.

-Dahl was a prolific and successful artist in their works and securing orders from such rich and influential people, like the Empress Josephine and Marie-Louise Bonaparte (1791-1847), and kings Louis XVIII and Charles X.
+Dahl was a prolific and successful artist in the number of his works and securing commissions from such rich and influential people as the empresses Josephine and Marie-Louise Bonaparte (1791-1847), as well as kings Louis XVIII and Charles X.

-From 1793 to 1833 the distance was regularly shown at the Paris Salon and, after 1807 – sometimes in the Netherlands.
+From 1793 to 1833, Dahl was regularly shown at the Paris Salon and after 1807 – sometimes in the Netherlands.

 Van Dahl remained devoted to the Flemish tradition of flower painting

 , (Roses and Butterflies, 1802, Lille).
 But he also brought a lot of French to his paintings, inspired by Japanese ikebana and decorative monumentality.More detailed>>>